i18next/i18next/source/content.md

 - [jsperanto](https://github.com/jpjoyal/jsperanto).
 Simple translation for your javascripts, yummy with your favorite templates engine like EJS.

 ## Release Notes

+### v1.1

+- support for multiple plural forms
+- common.js enabled (for node.js serverside)
+- changes to be less dependent on jquery (override it's functions, add to root if no jquery)
+- enable it on serverside with node.js [i18next-node](https://github.com/jamuhl/i18next-node)

 ### v1.0